espressif/esp-zigbee-sdk/examples/esp_zigbee_sleep/light_sleep/README.md

 (To exit the serial monitor, type ``Ctrl-]``.)

-## Example Output
+## Application Functions

-As you run the example, you will see the following log:
+- When the program starts, the board will attempt to detect an available Zigbee network every **1 second** until one is found.
 ```
 I (418) sleep: Enable automatic switching of GPIO sleep configuration
 I (425) sleep_clock: System Power, Clock and Reset sleep retention initialization